AccountGo/accountgo/docs/README.md

 Assuming you have docker installed (make sure to use linux container), follow the steps below.
 (Install docker if you haven't done so.)
 1. Open command prompt (terminal for MacOS).
 1. Execute `docker pull microsoft/mssql-server-linux`.
 We prefer to use SQL Server for Linux for lightweight.
-1. Azure SQL Edfe on Mac M1 `docker run -e "ACCEPT_EULA=1" -e "MSSQL_SA_PASSWORD=Str0ngPassword" -e "MSSQL_PID=Developer" -e "MSSQL_USER=SA" -p 1433:1433 -d --name=sql mcr.microsoft.com/azure-sql-edge`
 1. Run sql server for linux.
 Execute `docker run -e 'ACCEPT_EULA=Y' -e 'SA_PASSWORD=Str0ngPassword' -p 1433:1433 -d --name=local-mssql microsoft/mssql-server-linux`.
 The default database user here is `sa`
 Note: If you are encountering issue where the docker container close immediately, try to use `docker-compose up` but be sure to comment out `web` and `api` services so that `db` service is the only service that will be configured to run.

+If you are using Mac M1 or higher, you can use Azure SQL Edge which can support arm64 architecture.
+1. Azure SQL Edge on Mac M1 `docker run -e "ACCEPT_EULA=1" -e "MSSQL_SA_PASSWORD=Str0ngPassword" -e "MSSQL_PID=Developer" -e "MSSQL_USER=SA" -p 1433:1433 -d --name=sql mcr.microsoft.com/azure-sql-edge`

 Checking docker connection using **SQL Operation Studio**:
-1. Download SQL Operation Studio by Microsoft to manage the SQL Server. https://docs.microsoft.com/en-us/sql/sql-operations-studio/download?view=sql-server-2017
+1. Download SQL Operation Studio or Azure Data Studio by Microsoft to manage the SQL Server. https://docs.microsoft.com/en-us/sql/sql-operations-studio/download?view=sql-server-2017
 1. Open SQL Operation Studio and connect to your running SQL Server docker container.

 ### Using SQL Server